truelossless/datf2bot/README.md

 This will give all permissions to Datf2bot: don't worry, he won't do anything silly like banning every one ! (you can check the source code if you don't believe me :devil:).

 However, you can give him custom permissions on your server to make the things safer - just in case - !
-To do that, go to the following URL and setup all the permissions yourself, but __make sure Datf2bot still has the right to post messages !!__ If you decided to go with this method, you'll need too the "Client Id"; which is:
+To do that, go to the following URL and setup all the permissions yourself, but __make sure Datf2bot still has the right to post messages !!__ If you decided to go with this method, you'll also need the "Client Id", which is:

     346950445819756545